Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01c_AccountSheet.md

 This column displays the journal.

 - *Contra account*
 This column displays the contra account number.
-For detailed information about the available accounts, see [Chart of accounts](../Integration/01_RunAccountingWizard.md#chart-of-accounts).

 - *Tax key*
 This column displays the tax key linked to the contra account.
-Tax keys can be created, edited and deleted, if necessary.
-For detailed information about managing tax keys, see [Manage the tax keys](../Integration/02_ManageTaxKeys.md).

 - *Receipt 1*
 This column displays the receipt 1 value, usually the invoice number.